ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

-Finally, the predominantly low resolution input data for provided with CLM4 to create CLM4 surface datasets is replaced with newer and higher resolution input datasets where possible (see section 2.2.3 for details).
-The default meteorological forcing dataset provided with CLM4 (:ref:`Qian et al. 2006)<Qianetal2006>` is replaced with the 1901-2010 CRUNCEP forcing dataset (see Chapter 26) for CLM4.5, though users can also still use the :ref:`Qian et al. (2006)<Qianetal2006>` dataset or other alternative forcing datasets.
+Finally, the predominantly low resolution input data for provided with CLM4 to create CLM4 surface datasets is replaced with newer and higher resolution input datasets where possible (see section :numref:`Surface Data` for details).
+The default meteorological forcing dataset provided with CLM4 (:ref:`Qian et al. 2006)<Qianetal2006>` is replaced with the 1901-2010 CRUNCEP forcing dataset (see Chapter :numref:`rst_Offline Mode`) for CLM4.5, though users can also still use the :ref:`Qian et al. (2006)<Qianetal2006>` dataset or other alternative forcing datasets.

 CLM4.5 was released to the community in June 2013 along with the Community Earth System Model version 1.2 (CESM1.2).